 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Immunotherapy has shown significant potential for a more targeted approach to treating cancer by harnessing the body's immune system to fight tumor cells.
-Cancer cells are common in the body and the immune system to cancer cells:
+Immunotherapy has shown significant potential as a more targeted approach to treating cancer by harnessing the body's immune system to fight tumor cells.
+There are various cancer immunotherapy approaches to boost the response of the immune system to cancer cells:

 The human immune system protects against foreign pathogens and diseases, but it also plays a very important role in clearing the body’s own unhealthy and ailing cells.
 As such, the immune system is also capable of recognizing and eliminating cancer cells.